JetBrains/teamcity-documentation/topics/docker-wrapper.md

 At the end of the build step with the Docker wrapper, a build agent runs the `chown` command to restore access of the `buildAgent` user to the checkout directory.
 This mitigates a possible problem when the files from a Docker container are created with the `root` ownership and cannot be removed by the build agent later.

+>You may want to disable restoring the file ownership, for instance, if the `userns-remap` package is used to handle ownership of files created under Docker.
+For this, add the `teamcity.docker.chown.enabled=false` configuration parameter to the [`buildAgent.properties`](build-agent-configuration.md) file.
+As a result, TeamCity will not try to restore permissions of the files at the end of the build.

 If the process environment contains the `TEAMCITY_DOCKER_NETWORK` environment variable set by the previous [Docker Compose](docker-compose.md) build step, this network is passed to the started `docker run` command with the `--network` switch.

 </chunk>